 When I got to my lesson, I met my instructor Brock, where he gave me a surf shirt, shoes and then walked us through the motions on land.
-He also taught us the most important lessons in surfing.
-1. Don't ever look down, you will fall, face first off the front the board and it will hurt.
+He then taught our class the most important lessons in surfing.
+1. Don't ever look down.
+You will fall, face first off the front the board and it will hurt.
 You are actually suppose to pick a spot on the beach and stare at it (it's SO much harder then it sounds).
 2. If you are going to fall, fall off the back of the board like a back flop, this way you don't go face/head first into a rock or coral.
 After we actually practiced surfing on land and I was laughing at myself the whole time!
 But it was the best thing I could have done to get comfortable on the board!
-We learned two ways to get up on the and figured out which one worked best for us.
-One way to stand up on the board, is you just pop straight up from your stomach to your feet and lean back.
-The other you first jump to your knee's on the board and then pop up to standing.
-I tried both many times but ended up liking going to my knee's first, that was I could make sure I was not looking down or about to and then I popped up, leaned back and surfed!
+We learned two ways to get up on the board and figured out which one worked best for us.
+One way to stand up on the board is, you just pop straight up from your stomach to your feet and lean back.
+The other you first, jump onto your knee's on the board and then pop up to standing.
+I tried both many times but ended up liking going to my knee's first, that way I could make sure I was not looking down or about to and steady my balance.

 FINALLY, it was time to get in the water and try it out!
-I won't lie even though I feel almost more comfortable in water then on land (I fall too often) I was nervous!
+I won't lie even though I feel almost more comfortable in water then on land sometimes (I fall too often).
+I was nervous!
 I didn't want to fall on my face!
 But all of a sudden my turn came to go and I had to paddle.
 All of a sudden a wave caught my board and I hurt Brock scream "GO" so I just popped up onto my knees and then tried to stand up!
-I ended up deciding to stare at my dad on the beach and pray he didn't move so I would not look down or move my gaze.
-And thankfully he did not and I got up on my first try!
+I ended up deciding to stare at a specific spot on the beach and pray I did not loose my spot so I would not look down or move my gaze.
+And thankfully I did not and I got up on my first try!
 It was one of the coolest feelings I have ever had and such a rush.
 Instantly I was hooked.

 I ended up not falling once and made it all the way to shore twice!
 Granted these were baby waves but it was the best place to start learning.
-Brock said I did so well I should go surfing with the instructors later that day.
-I fell off my board then for laughing so hard because I was no where good enough to even try to surf with them!
+Brock joked I did so well I should go surfing with the instructors later that day.
+I could have fallen off my board then for laughing so hard because I was no where good enough to even try to surf with them!

 Overall, it was the best money I spent in Maui and I would recommend trying surfing to anyone who is not afraid and likes the water.
 I cannot wait to try it again and hope to keep getting better.
 It was the perfect fix for this retired swimmer missing the water!